 Cryptocurrency was invented to re-democratise finance, taking power away from government bodies.
-The creator is just as mysterious as the currency itself, the identity of the creator has never been confirmed.
-People who own cryptocurrencies essentially must act as their own bank, as it is not held by an external provider or third party.
-This means users have unlimited access to their funds, as long as the value of the currency does not fluctuate too much.
+The creator is just as mysterious as the currency itself; the identity of the creator has never been confirmed.
+People who own cryptocurrencies essentially must act as their own bank, as an external provider or third party does not hold it.
+This means users have unlimited access to their funds as long as the value of the currency does not fluctuate too much.

-Crypocurrencies allow millions of dollars from illegal gains to be transferred across the world undetected, as transactions are not attached to names.
-Crimes can be committed and be completely untraceable.
+Cryptocurrencies allow millions of dollars from illegal gains to be transferred across the world undetected, as transactions are not attached to names.
+Crimes can be committed and completely untraceable.
 An added issue is that legislation around cryptocurrencies is also not up to scratch, despite evidence showing crypto will only grow in popularity.
 EU financial regulations currently do not even consider crypto-purchased assets.
 It is estimated 44% of transactions conducted using cryptocurrencies are associated with illegal activity.
-More so, roughly 20% of the total value of crypto transactions are associated with illegal activity.
+More so, roughly 20% of the total value of crypto transactions is associated with illegal activity.

 Hackers and cybercrime enthusiasts have been making great use of cryptocurrencies to hide stolen funds.
 Big brands like Uber and Airbnb have been two high-profile victims of crypto-related cybercrime.
 Thieves are able to rack up substantial profits by creating fake drivers and journeys and then concealing the stolen money in the blockchain.
 With nefarious practices like these going undetected daily, it's no surprise that reported money laundering cases to exceed $5.2 billion.